NimaSarajpoor/the-data-philomath/README.md

 Deployed on netlify.
-Link: https://app.netlify.com/projects/the-data-philomath/deploys
+See the link: https://app.netlify.com/projects/the-data-philomath/deploys